myafka/HN-API-Docs/Getting started.md

 <h1>Getting started</h1>

-You can use this API to get information from the site https://news.ycombinator.com/newest.
+You can use this API to get information from the site https://news.ycombinator.com.
 For example, a list of the most popular stories or the title and URL of a story.

-The examples in this guide are written in Python 3.
+Examples in this guide are written in Python 3.
 You can use any programming language to work with the API.

 <h2>Step 1.
 The top stories</h2>